Christian Fittipaldi: Formula One

-His jump into Formula 1 happened in 1992 with Minardi, one of the most modest teams of the grid at the time; he scored a single point in 1992.
-Christian is the first Formula One driver to be born in the 1970s.
+His jump into Formula 1 happened in 1992 with Minardi, one of the smallest teams of the grid at the time; he scored a single point in 1992.
+Fittipaldi is the first Formula One driver to be born in the 1970s.
 Next year, he managed to score a total of five points in the Drivers' Championship, but the team decided to do away with him with two races to go in the season.
 The following season, he competed in the Footwork team and earned two fourth places, adding to a total of six points in the championship (as those finishes were his only points-paying results that year).
 At the end of the 1994 season Fittipaldi decided to try his luck in the racing competitions in the United States.

 In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Fittipaldi was ranked the 11th best Formula One driver of all time.

 CART

 Competing mainly in CART, Fittipaldi was a slow starter, noted for his consistency rather than his outright pace, although by the time he won his first CART event at Road America in 1999, he was a championship contender due to his consistent finishing, among which was a second place in the 1995 Indianapolis 500, which earned him Rookie of the Year honors in the race.
 However, just as Fittipaldi's American career looked to be taking off, he broke his leg for the first time (out of the two total he suffered while racing in CART) at the Surfer's Paradise race in 1997.
 Although he was able to return both times and win two races, he never won a CART championship.
+He made a cameo appearance in Driven, which utilizes CART.